dotnet/docs/docs/core/deploying/index.md

 For more information, see [Reducing Package Dependencies with project.json](reducing-dependencies.md).

-Otherwise, the steps required to create a modular self-contained appl are the same as those listed in the [Deploying a Simple Self-Contained App](#simpleSelf)section.
-The result is an app with a much smaller footprint than the self-contained app that encludes the entire .NET Core Class Library.
+Otherwise, the steps required to create a modular self-contained appl are the same as those listed in the [Deploying a Simple Self-Contained App](#simpleSelf) section.
+The result is an app with a much smaller footprint than the self-contained app that includes the entire .NET Core Class Library.

 The complete project.json file for this modular self-contained app is: